 Bluffworks products are personal to me.
 They always start with a fight, because in the beginning, I’m mad.
 Something I wear is driving me crazy, and it has to change.

-Bringing to life a product like the Meridian shirt involves a lot of risk and setbacks, that in the past have literally piled years onto our development timeline.
+Bringing to life a product involves a lot of risk and setbacks that in the past have literally piled years onto our development timeline.
 So I thought I'd share with you a glimpse from behind the scenes.

 When I have a new product in mind, I’m essentially trying to get other people — mainly our fabric vendors — to accomplish what they haven’t been able to do before; and it usually goes wrong a few times before it goes right.

 No, we can’t make a shirt that performs like you want, but which doesn’t look synthetic.

 No, we can’t make that stretch… plus not wrinkle... while having the material still feel soft.

 They’re thinking, If we could, we would have done it before (you idiot).

 Our process is a bit different from other companies out there, so I thought I’d share it with you.